 At present, the eligibility criteria for the EGLA are as follows:

-- Applicant cities from EU Member States, EU Candidate Countries, Iceland, Liechtenstein, Norway and Switzerland.
+- Applicant cities from EU Member States and EEA countries.

-- Applicant cities from the countries listed above which have a population of 20,000 and up to 100,000 inhabitants.
+- Applicant cities from the countries listed above which have between 20,000 and 99,999 inhabitants.

 - In countries where there is no city with more than 20,000 inhabitants, the largest city is eligible to apply.

 - In any given year, cities can apply for either the European Green Capital Award or European Green Leaf Award, but not both at the same time.